Seat Leon review

 If you're not familiar with exactly where the Leon sits in the car world, it’s what we class as a family car.
 That means it’s about the same size as the Ford Focus and VW Golf – two of the cars it lags behind in the sales charts.

-All versions of the Seat Leon come with five doors as standard, although there’s a choice of engines, ranging from ‘does the job’ to smile-inducingly brisk.
+All versions of the Seat Leon come with five doors as standard, although there’s a choice of engines, ranging from "does the job" to smile-inducingly brisk.
 You can also pick between the relatively modest SE (or SE Dynamic) trim, and the more extrovert styling and sportier driving manners of one of the FR models.

-Well, it might be a better all-rounder than most of its rivals, but that doesn’t necessarily mean it’s the perfect choice for you.
-In some areas, it trails other family cars, and if those areas are crucially important to you, you might be better off looking elsewhere.
+So now that we’ve already told you the Leon is one of the best cars in the class, why wouldn’t you just go out and buy one?
+Well, it might be a better all-rounder than most rivals, but in some areas it trails other family cars, and if those areas are crucially important to you, you might be better off looking elsewhere.

 Performance & drive